TEALSK12/2nd-semester-introduction-to-computer-science/readings.md

 King of Spades
 ```

-A natural next step is to encapsulate this code in a method called move\_cards:
+A natural next step is to encapsulate this code in a method called `move_cards`:

 ```
 #inside class Deck: